MonetDB/pymonetdb/doc/batchsize.rst

 The relationship between these three is as follows:

-1. The `replysize` and `maxprefetch` settings are specific to pymonetdb, `arraysize` comes from the Python DBAPI.
+1. The `replysize` and `maxprefetch` settings are specific to pymonetdb, while `arraysize` comes from the Python DBAPI.

 2. The DBAPI only uses `arraysize` as the default value for `fetchmany()` and says that it may influence the efficiency of `fetchall()`.
 It does not mention